 This article assumes you have ADO is already installed on your computer.

 The MDAC_TYP.exe setup includes only the binaries necessary to redistributethe components; it doesn't include documentation.
 This file can then becalled from Setup1.frm's QueryUnload method.

 Note that in addition to MDAC_TYP.exe, you may need to distribute DCOM95for your Windows 95 clients.
 DCOM must be installed prior to the installation of MDAC.
 Note that Windows 2000, Windows NT 4.0, and Windows 98 have DCOM built in.
 You can download the latest version of DCOM95 from the following Microsoft Web site:

 Note that DCOM must be installed separately and before MDAC_TYP.exeand your Setup program.
 DCOM cannot be installed from within your Setup program.

 How ADO and the Application Setup Wizard Interact

-- ADO and OLE-DB components, for future compatibility, must be registered in specific locations, for example:
+ADO and OLE-DB components, for future compatibility, must be registered in specific locations, for example:

 \program files\common files\system\ado \program files\common files\system\ole db

-- The Visual Basic Setup Wizard, when registering a DLL, does not change the directory to the location of the DLL being registered.
+The Visual Basic Setup Wizard, when registering a DLL, does not change the directory to the location of the DLL being registered.

 Distributing ADO with the Application Setup Wizard